 Single-mode fiber has a core size of 8.5-10 micrometers and can send 10 Gb Ethernet up to around 200km.
-There are two types of SMF: one for indoor use and one for outdoor use called OS1 and OS2 respectively.
+There are two types of SMF: one for indoor use and one for outdoor use, called OS1 and OS2, respectively.
 OS1 is much less expensive than OS2 but has a distance limit of about 10km.
-Some single-mode systems have the ability to transmit 100Gb at shorter distances.
+Some single-mode systems can transmit 100Gb at shorter distances.

 What is the difference between single- and multi-mode fiber?

 The actual difference relates to how the light is carried down the fiber.
-In SMF light is carried only down the fiber which is called the "transverse mode".
-In MMF the light can be carried in other modes.
-Modes relate effectively to the pattern of the light transmitted but are actually functions of very complex mathematics.
+In SMF, light is carried only down the fiber, called the "transverse mode."
+In MMF, the light can be carried in other modes.
+Modes relate effectively to the pattern of the light transmitted but are functions of very complex mathematics.

-Since multi-mode fiber is larger, it can use less expensive LEDs (for OM1 and OM2) and lasers (OM3 and OM4) compared to SMF.
+Since multi-mode fiber is more significant, it can use less expensive LEDs (for OM1 and OM2) and lasers (OM3 and OM4) than SMF.

 A technique called "Wave Division Multiplexing" uses light of different wavelengths (colors) to increase the capacity of (generally SMF) fiber.
-Depending on the number of wavelengths used this can increase the fiber speed well over 100 times!
-This is how providers can offer large numbers of television channels, for example.
+Depending on the number of wavelengths used, this can increase the fiber speed well over 100 times!
+This is how providers can offer many television channels, for example.

 Things can get complicated, though.
-Some SMF cable uses multiple cores to increase the maximum rate, for instance.
+For instance, some SMF cable uses multiple cores to increase the maximum rate.

 The world of fiber optics is complex and changing.
 Hopefully, this short introduction will help you see some of the differences between the two types.